-- You may have tried many strict, fad diets, crash diets before , and have tried banning certain foods or entire food groups from your diet altogether.
+- You have tried many strict, fad diets, crash diets before, and have tried banning certain foods or entire food groups from your diet altogether.

 - You probably gave up your diet and over ate or binged on the foods you restricted.

-- You might go through phases of dieting and overeating.
+- You go through or have gone through phases of dieting and overeating.

-- You have anxious feelings about going without food for any length of time
+- You feel anxious thinking about going without food for any length of time

-- You tend to never skip a meal and you eat when you’re not hungry or due to your emotions (emotional eating).
+- You tend to never skip a meal and you eat when you’re not hungry or if you feel emotional.

 - You like to know when and what your next meal will be.